How-To Guide, Referencing and Copyright Information.

 about liturgies of the word with children

-The purpose is not to give the children colouring-in-type activities to keep them busy so the adults can listen to the homily in peace!
-The children do what the rest of the community does.
-They hear the Sunday gospel passage, reflect on how the Scripture speaks to their lives, and respond in various ways.
-It is an experience of prayer, of dialogue with God.
-The approved book of readings is the Lectionary for Masses with Children.
+The purpose of Kids' Liturgy is not to give children colouring-in-type activities to keep them busy so the adults can listen to the homily in peace!
+With Kids' Liturgy, the children do what the rest of the community does.
+They hear the Sunday gospel passage, reflect on how the Scripture speaks to their lives, and respond in various, active ways.
+It is an experience of prayer using the approved book of readings, the Lectionary for Masses with Children.
 The simplified language of the children's translation does not talk down to children but places unfamiliar words and expressions in a context which helps them understand their meaning.
 Children are then able to understand the Scripture and make connections appropriate to their age.

 "...it will be appropriate to celebrate the liturgy of the word, including a homily, with the children in a separate, but not too distant room.
 Then, before the Eucharistic liturgy begins, the children are led to the place where the adults have meanwhile celebrated their own liturgy of the word..."

 Directory for Masses with Children

 PLANNING + IMPLEMENTATION STEPS

 It is recommended that leaders of Sunday Liturgy of the Word with children work through five phases when planning and implementing the resources provided on this site: 1.
 Preparation: